How Long Does a Mattress Last?

 While you may be inclined to believe that a firm polyurethane product will last longer, what you really need to examine is the density it features.
 If you find a mattress with a great, low price but no mention of density, there’s a good shot that it won’t last long.

-While, in general, polyfoam doesn’t feature impressive durability, there are exceptions to the rule.
+There are always exceptions to the rule.
 A good rule-of-thumb to follow as you analyze densities in the support layers to determine a potential good match follows:

 The higher the density, the longer you can expect the product to last, so pay close attention to these numbers.
 If you’re considering a product containing polyfoam and there are no density specifications mentioned, it’s definitely worth calling customer service to acquire this information.